 - Eyedrops to control cornea inflammation — If you have inflammation on your cornea, this can be controlled with prescription eye drops that contain immune-suppressing medication, called Restasis.
 Corticosteroids can also be used, but not long term.

 - Drugs to reduce eyelid inflammation — If you have inflammation along the edge of your eyelids this can limit the amount of oil secreted into the tears, making them too watery and easily evaporated.
 Antibiotics will reduce inflammation.

 - Eye inserts — If artificial tears don’t work, we may prescribe tiny inserts, hydroxypropyl cellulose (brand name Lacrisert), to be inserted between your lower eyelid and your eyeball.
 These slowly dissolve, releasing lubricating substances.

 - Tear-stimulating drugs — Certain drugs called cholinergic increase tear production.

 Can fish oil help Treat dry eyes?

 Over the past few years, fish oil has been suggested as a possible treatment for dry eye.
 This is good news for us salmon-loving denizens of the Northwest!
 Fish oil contains two omega-3 fatty acids, docosahexaenoic acid (DHA) and eicosapentaenoic acid (EHA), which have been shown to provide various health benefits.
 It appears that these fatty acids may improve the eye’s oil film that’s produced by the small glands on the edge of the eyelid, the meibomian glands.
 This oil helps keep your tears from evaporating too quickly from your eye, which leads to dry eye.
 Fish oil also seems to reduce inflammation and irritation of both the eyelids and the surface of the eye.

-How much fish oil do I need to treat dry eye?
+How much fish oil Is Needed to treat dry eye?